fieldtrip/website/tutorial/salzburg.md

 However this descriptive description of the obtained result could be entirely wrong.
 This is because an additional confound commonly known as volume conduction is also present in the data.
 The consequence of such a confound is that a single source could emerge at multiple nodes.
 Accordingly these nodes would appear connected but in reality they are not.

-A property of volume conduction is instantaneousness.
+A property of volume conduction is that it is instantaneously.
 As a consequence a given pattern of activity is visible at two independent sites with no time delay.
 This is typically described as a zero phase lag relationship.
 Mathematically, a cosine function has a phase angle of zero degree.
 Now, consider a complex plain with real (abscissa) and imaginary (ordinate) components.
 According to the definition, volume conduction, i.e. zero phase lag relationship, is entirely represented along the real axis.
 This suggest that in order to disregard the contribution of volume conduction one could take into account only signals that have non zero values on the imaginary axis.
 This strategy is also known as the imaginary part of coherency.
 The following section demonstrates how to assess this quantity.

     cfg = [];
     cfg.method = 'coh';